romangorisek/base-api/README.md

 basic api structure with phalcon micro framework

+code in this repo should cover only features that are 100% common to all phalcon api projects

 user registration, login added (needs users table in DB - see user model for columns)

 simple ACL